-If a mental health or a drug & alcohol program says your child needs treatment that CHIP denies, then you can appeal CHIP's decision.
+If a mental health or a drug and alcohol program says your child needs treatment that CHIP denies, then you can appeal CHIP's decision.
 You can file a grievance (if the health plan denied the treatment because they said it wasn't medically needed) or you can file a complaint (if the treatment was denied for some other reason).
-For more information on how to file a grievance or a complaint you can call the PENNSYLVANIA HEALTH LAW PROJECT on the toll-free Helpline at 1-800-274-3258.
+For more information on how to file a grievance or a complaint, please call the Pennsylvania Health Law Project's Helpline at 1-800-274-3258.